nerdflation/nerdflation.github.com/design/pep.markdown

 *where* you are trying to go with the project and *why*, but not *how* you are going to get there.

-As the project nears completion, the PEP will contain a precise and complete expression of the project's requirements.
+As the project nears completion, the PEP will converge on a precise and complete expression of the project's requirements.
 As the project begins, however, it will be necessarily incomplete.
-It will capture the lay of the land as seen from the point of departure -- and for most creative projects of reasonable scope, it is impossible to create a complete requirements spec at the outset.
+It will capture the lay of the land as seen from the point of departure -- but for most creative projects of reasonable scope, it is impossible to create a complete requirements spec at the outset.

+In the PEP, specify only what the client needs, not how it will be achieved.
+You will write the *how* in the [design decisions][1] document.
+If you don't carefully distinguish requirements from implementation, you may be closing the doors to better solutions.

 It is critical that every part of the PEP is expressed clearly and succinctly, and it is critical that the client and all members of the design team clearly